 Meadow Lake Management Plan

 The City, residents, and Meadow Lake Watershed Association (MLWA) have all been active in restoring the shoreline and reducing the nutrients and sediment reaching the lake from its drainage area.
 However, overall water quality and biology in the lake has not improved.
-In 2021, the Watershed Commission and City with the help of MLWA began a multi-year project called the Meadow Lake Management Plan, a series of actions over the next four-six years to restore the lake.
+In 2021, the Watershed Commission and City with the help of MLWA began a multi-year project called the Meadow Lake Management Plan, a series of actions over several years to restore the lake.
 The specific actions and schedule are guided by a decision tree showing the various potential lake responses to management actions and the follow-up actions that would be appropriate.
-This work is funded by two grants from the Minnesota Board of Water and Soil Resources thought the Legacy Amendment, and by the Shingle Creek Watershed Management Commission. |
+This work is funded by two grants from the Minnesota Board of Water and Soil Resources through the Legacy Amendment, and by the Shingle Creek Watershed Management Commission.
+Two news stations have published stories on the success of Meadow Lake management.
+Check them out below: |

-Lake Drawdown
+2021: Lake Drawdown

 |